Skrillex: 2008–2013: Solo career and extended plays

 On November 8, Skrillex stated that he intended to release an album, Voltage.
-Skrillex gave fans more info about Voltage in RockSound Magazine after a photoshoot for the cover and doing an extensive interview on his tour.
-For unknown reasons, however, the album was never released, however on December 21, 2011, Skrillex unveiled the Bangarang EP for a Beatport release on December 23, then on August 12, 2012, his new side-project formed with Boys Noize called Dog Blood released an EP called Next Order/Middle Finger.
+He gave fans more info about Voltage in RockSound Magazine after a photoshoot for the cover and doing an extensive interview on his tour.
+For unknown reasons, the album was never released, but on December 21, 2011, Skrillex unveiled the Bangarang EP for a Beatport release on December 23.
+On August 12, 2012, his new side-project formed with Boys Noize called Dog Blood released an EP called Next Order/Middle Finger.
 On November 6, 2012, Skrillex released a limited edition triple vinyl box set.
-Skrillex composed the song "Bug Hunt" for the 2012 animated film Wreck-It Ralph, as well as making a brief cameo as a DJ in the film's first act, and in December 2012, "Make It Bun Dem" is used in as a looped variant during the single-player mission 'Kick the Hornets Nest' in the video game Far Cry 3.
+Skrillex composed the song "Bug Hunt" for the 2012 animated film Wreck-It Ralph, as well as making a brief cameo as a DJ in the film's first act.
+In December 2012, "Make It Bun Dem," a ReggaeEDM track featuring Damian Marley, was used in as a looped variant during the single-player mission 'Kick the Hornets Nest' in the video game Far Cry 3.
 He composed the score for Spring Breakers with Cliff Martinez.

 In 2012, Skrillex formed Dog Blood with Boys Noize.
 Their debut single, consisting of the songs "Next Order" and "Middle Finger", was released on August 12, 2012, on Beatport and iTunes.
 The song "Next Order" managed to top Beatport's Techno chart.

-In 2013, Skrillex formed a duo with Diplo called Jack Ü. Jack Ü's debut performance took place at the Mad Decent Block Party in San Diego on September 15, 2013, which is a nationwide tour that record label Mad Decent puts together to showcase different artists signed to the label.
+In 2013, Skrillex formed a duo with Diplo called Jack Ü. Jack Ü's debut performance took place at the Mad Decent Block Party in San Diego on September 15, 2013, which is a nationwide tour that record label Mad Decent puts together to showcase artists signed to the label.
 Diplo announced the project by releasing the Mad Decent Block Party lineup with Jack Ü playing at multiple stops on the tour.
 After some guessing by many of who Jack Ü was, Diplo finally came out to reveal that "Jack Ü ... means Skrillex and Diplo together".

 2014: Recess

 Skrillex confirmed at a show in January 2013 that he would release a new LP in the summer.
-On January 2, 2013, Skrillex released his 7th EP, Leaving, on the OWSLA subscription service, Nest IV.
+On January 2, 2013, he released his 7th EP, Leaving, on the OWSLA subscription service, Nest IV.
 He later released the single "Try It Out" with Alvin Risk.

-On March 7, 2014, an App titled "Alien Ride" was put up on Apple's App Store which contained a secret folder with 11 hidden objects and a countdown ending March 10 at 6:30 EST. Moore's website was updated with the App's picture on the front page and it was later revealed the folder contains Google Play and iTunes url's which eventually were revealed to be 11 new songs available to stream that comprised his debut LP, titled Recess.
+On March 7, 2014, an app titled Alien Ride was put up on Apple's App Store, containing a secret folder with 11 hidden objects and a countdown ending March 10 at 6:30 p.m.
+EST. Moore's Web site was updated with the app's picture on the front page and it was later revealed that the folder contains Google Play and iTunes URLs, which eventually were revealed to be 11 new songs available to stream that comprised his debut LP, titled Recess.
 The album was made available for pre-order at midnight and was released on March 18, 2014.